-(1) The Company determined the carrying values of its net investment in sales-type leases; Ground Lease receivables; cash and cash equivalents and restricted cash approximated their fair values.
-The fair value of the Company's net investment in sales-type leases and Ground Lease receivables are classified as Level 3 within the fair value hierarchy and the fair value of the Company's cash and cash equivalents and restricted cash are classified as Level 1 within the fair value hierarchy.

-(2) The fair value of the Company's debt obligations is classified as Level 3 within the fair value hierarchy.
+(1) The fair value of the Company's net investment in sales-type leases and Ground Lease receivables are classified as Level 3 within the fair value hierarchy.
+The fair value of the Company's debt obligations traded in secondary markets are classified as Level 1 within the fair value hierarchy and the fair value of the Company's debt obligations not traded in secondary markets are classified as Level 3 within the fair value hierarchy.